 School-based vision tests typically only check for ocular focus, also known as the “classic 20/20 test.”
 Your child may pass this vision exam, but still have issues clearly reading the words in a book or competing in sports.

 When Should I Schedule My Child’s First Eye Exam?

 Many optometric associations recommend having a child’s first eye exam at six months of age.
+By that stage, doctors can diagnose conditions such as crossed eyes and lazy eyes.
 If the child’s vision is satisfactory and no abnormalities are detected, you can then follow up with your optometrist once the child reaches three years of age, and then again when your child enters kindergarten.